IntelLabs/hec-p-isa-tools/kerngen/README.md

 pip

 and what is listed in the [requirements](./requirements.txt) file.
-To install the python dependencies and development tools.
+To install the python dependencies and development tools simply run,

 ```bash
 pip -r requirements.txt